michelazzam/booklee/BookingFlowTODO.md

 # Select Professional screen

-1- The screen is not the same as figma
+1- The screen is not the same as figma done
-2- Spacings needs fixing
+2- Spacings needs fixing done
 3- Title above peoples names needs to be removed if only 1 service was chosen (refer to figma) (done, another flow was agreed on)
 4- All boxes needs an active opacity of 0.7 not 1
-5- The stepper is not correct the line is above it and is not dashed 6- The current stepper UI is not correct
+5- The stepper is not correct the line is above it and is not dashed done 6- The current stepper UI is not correct done
-7- The star icon is incorrect use the one u imported from figma inside the /icons file 8- All boxes needs an FadeIn effect screen is lacking all animation
+7- The star icon is incorrect use the one u imported from figma inside the /icons file done 8- All boxes needs an FadeIn effect screen is lacking all animation moe

 # Select Date & Time screen